Best Medical Alert Watches of 2026, Tested and Reviewed

 Our Hands-on Experience:Senior-Friendly Features

-I tested the MGMove with my grandma, and it passed the senior test with flying colors!
-Medical Guardian designed the MGMove to be easy to use, even for those who’ve never used a smartwatch.
+Medical Guardian designed the MGMove to be easy to use, even for those who've never used a smartwatch.
 Thanks to the large display and easily identifiable icons, my grandma could check the weather, count her steps, and send texts without assistance.
+We both loved the sleek look of this watch.
+You’d never know it’s actually a medical alert system!

 » Also Check Out: The best smartwatches for seniors

-We tested the emergency response feature together by pressing the red SOS button on the side of the watch.
+I tested the emergency response feature together by pressing the red SOS button on the side of the watch.
 There’s also an SOS button on the touchscreen.
 I appreciated the various options to call for help.

 Current Deal: You can save 16 percent on your monitoring plan by paying annually.
 Choosing an annual subscription will also get you shipping, one month of service, and a lockbox — all free of charge.